tonybuii2003/AITourGuide/README.md

 ## Overview

-CuratAI is your ultimate AI-powered companion for exploring museums, cultural institutions, and heritage sites.
-We harness the power of advanced artificial intelligence to deliver interactive, real-time storytelling and personalized tours—starting with a chat-based interface, with plans to evolve into voice-enabled and vision-capable guidance in the future.
+CuratAI is your ultimate AI-powered companion for exploring museums, cultural institutions, and attraction sites.
+We harness the power of advanced artificial intelligence to deliver interactive, chat-based interface.

 ### Description